The Lattice of integer partitions and its infinite extension: The infinite binary tree

 This recursive structure and the above propositions allow us to give a compact representation of the tree by a chain:

-\begin{theo} The tree \tb\ can be represented by the infinite chain shown in Figure~\ref{fig_arbre_chaine}: the $i$-th node of this chain, $(\lgr{1,\dots,1}{i-1})$, is linked to the following node in the chain by an edge \tr{i} and is the root of a $X_{i-1}$ subtree. \end{theo}
+\begin{theorem} The tree \tb\ can be represented by the infinite chain defined as follows: the $i$-th node of this chain, $(\lgr{1,\dots,1}{i-1})$, is linked to the following node in the chain by an edge labeled with $i$ and is the root of a $X_{i-1}$ subtree.
+See Figure~\ref{fig_arbre_chaine}. \end{theorem}

 \fig{arbre_chaine}{Representation of $T_B(\infty)$ as a chain}

 Moreover, we can prove a stronger property of each subtree in this chain: